noteed/syntactical/README.md

     f a => ⟨f a⟩
     1 + f a b => ⟨+ 1 ⟨f a b⟩⟩

-    -- parentheses for grouping are are just a closed operator -- ␣ is the hole, in fact, the + above could be written ␣+␣ (a) => ⟨(␣) a⟩
+    -- parentheses for grouping are just a closed operator -- ␣ is the hole, in fact, the + above could be written ␣+␣ (a) => ⟨(␣) a⟩